A Look at Recent Proposals to Control Drug Spending by Medicare and its Beneficiaries

 Eliminating cost sharing for generic drugs for LIS enrollees would create a stronger financial incentive to use generics, and would reduce out-of-pocket costs for LIS enrollees who take generic drugs and for those who are able to switch from brands to generics.
 Eliminating cost sharing would also ensure better access to needed drugs and less prescription abandonment.
 At the same time, unnecessary use of certain medications may increase due to the elimination of cost sharing.

 Beneficiaries who are dually eligible for Medicare and Medicaid automatically receive Part D Low-Income Subsidies.
-However, the rate of LIS take-up by eligible beneficiaries who are not automatically enrolled has historically been low, causing concern with regard to low-income beneficiaries who may not enroll due to eligibility requirements or application difficulties.38 A recent Congressional proposal introduced by Senator Bob Casey (D-PA) would broaden LIS eligibility requirements for low-income Part D enrollees by eliminating the asset test and by extending full LIS benefits to Part D enrollees with incomes up to 200 percent FPL ($24,980/individual, $33,820/couple in 2019).
+However, the rate of LIS take-up by eligible beneficiaries who are not automatically enrolled has historically been low, causing concern with regard to low-income beneficiaries who may not enroll due to eligibility requirements or application difficulties.28

 Effects on Beneficiaries

-Expanding eligibility for full subsidies under the LIS program and eliminating the asset test would increase the number of low-income people on Medicare who qualify for premium and cost-sharing assistance under Part D, and lower out-of-pocket costs for beneficiaries who currently qualify for partial subsidies.
-Eliminating the asset test would help more low-income beneficiaries qualify for LIS benefits, and may reduce the government’s administrative burden for documenting eligibility.
+Establishing automatic enrollment, expanding eligibility for full and partial subsidies under the LIS program and eliminating the asset test would increase the number of low-income people on Medicare who qualify for premium and cost-sharing assistance under Part D, and lower out-of-pocket costs for beneficiaries who currently qualify for partial subsidies.
+Instituting automatic enrollment would reduce the government’s administrative burden for documenting eligibility, and eliminating the asset test would help more low-income beneficiaries qualify for LIS benefits.
 Furthermore, an increase in the number of people who qualify for premium and cost-sharing assistance may lead to higher drug utilization and increased medication adherence, due to lower out-of-pocket costs for beneficiaries.

 Under CMS guidance in effect until August 2018, Medicare Advantage plans were not authorized to use utilization management tools such as step therapy for Part B drugs, unless these tools were allowed under traditional Medicare.
 CMS rescinded this guidance in August 2018.
 CMS recently finalized regulations that allow Medicare Advantage plans to use utilization management tools such as step therapy and prior authorization for Part B drugs, subject to certain rules.